makrai/notes/cao20-multisumm-multiling-abs-summ-aaai.md

     can only handle a small number of training samples
     * As the number of training samples increases, the time cost of these models becomes unbearable.
 To the best of our knowledge, there are no deep
-* parallel corpora for English, Chinese, French, Spanish, and German already (Graff+ 03; Hu, Chen, and Zhu 15; Mendonça, Graff, and DiPersio 09a; 09b),
+* parallel corpora for English, Chinese, French, Spanish, and German (Graff+ 03; Hu, Chen, and Zhu 15; Mendonça, Graff, and DiPersio 09a; 09b),
   * millions of text-summary pairs
   * no published summarization dataset available for Bosnian and Croatian